-Using Equations~\eqref{aecontversion}, \eqref{asathete}, and \eqref{fooaoeuaou}, one can express $\eta_n$ as a ratio whose numerator is computable on a $\Pr$-measure one set, uniformly in $n$, and whose denominator is positive for $\Pr$-almost all $\omega$ and independent of $n$.
-One can then show, along the same lines as Proposition~\ref{prevmainnegativeresult}, that $\eta_n$ is not lower semicomputable on any set $S$ as defined above, for otherwise we could decide $H$.
-This then rules out the $L^1(\Pr)$-computability of $\eta_n$. \end{proof}

-It is natural to ask whether this construction can be extended to produce a pair of computable random variables whose conditional distribution is noncomputable but has an \emph{everywhere continuous} version.
-We provide such a strengthening in Section~\ref{Sec:c.e. neg cont}.
+It is natural to ask whether this construction can be modified to produce a pair of $\Pr$-almost computable random variables, like $\rv N$ and $\rv X$, such that the corresponding conditional distribution map is not $\Pr_{\rv X}$-almost computable even though it has an \emph{everywhere continuous} version.
+We provide such a strengthening in the next section.

-Despite these results, many important questions remain: How badly noncomputable is conditioning, even restricted to these continuous settings?
-In what restricted settings is conditioning \emph{computable}?
-In Section~\ref{positiveresults}, we begin to address the latter of these.